BU Questrom Link Day 2016

-Link Day 2015 will be taking place on Saturday, February 7th.
-Boston area nonprofits are encouraged to apply.
+Link Day 2016 will be taking place on Saturday, February 6th, 2016.
+Boston-area nonprofits are encouraged to apply.
 Accepted organizations will be expected to:

-This will be the eleventh year that teams of MBA students, faculty and alumni from Boston University reach out to the local nonprofit community to help solve business challenges.
-Bringing consulting expertise in marketing, finance and technology, this student-run program provides services that might ordinarily cost many thousands of dollars.
+Since 2001, teams of Questrom MBA students, faculty and alumni have worked with the local nonprofit community to help solve business challenges.
+Bringing consulting expertise in marketing, finance and technology, this student-run program provides services that might ordinarily cost these organizations many thousands of dollars.

 “Link Day allows students to use their newly honed business skills to help address the increasingly complex business problems facing nonprofit organizations today.”